rene0/linux-ports/README.md

 maintaining compatibility with the Fedora 10 ports we already have inside of the ports infrastructure.

+For further details read the corresponding
+_Chapter 11.
+Linux Binary Compatibility_
+of the FreeBSD Handbook.

 Installation
 ------------
 You will need to make sure you have latest ports tree before you attempt to